SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 You can create a single dashboard that will appear for all devices of the same type.
 To do that, create a new dashboard as described above.
 Before pressing "Save", select the option "Apply dashboard to all devices of type _type_".
 The text "_type_" is replaced with the type of the device that is currently selected.

 Afterwards the dashboard should appear for all respective devices.
-Changes made to dashboard are automatically visible in all dashboard.
+Changes made to a dashboard are automatically visible in all dashboards.

 > Note: You can only add widgets and data to the dashboard for the device itself.
 It is not possible to add data from children, because the structure of the children might be different from device to device.